 Freshwater fishing is when a fisherman fishes in a body of water that has less than 0.05% salinity.
 You can find freshwater in ponds, lakes, streams, rivers and they can be both man-made and naturally occurring.
 Freshwater fishing is different than saltwater fishing because the species of fish are entirely different.
 However, there are some fish that can transition from salt water to freshwater.
 Salmon is a perfect example of a game fish that can do this.
 They are born in freshwater, then spend a few years at sea and return to spawn in the same freshwater body of water they were born in.
 Freshwater fishing can be done on every continent across the globe.

-If you enjoy fishing from a boat you’ll enjoy freshwater fishing.
+If you enjoy fishing from a boat then you’ll enjoy freshwater fishing.
 As long as the body of water is big enough and it’s allowed you can take a boat out on it.
 Unlike ocean boating or extremely large lake boating you can use a small inflatable boat or kayak.
 By using a boat when you’re fishing in freshwater you can reach areas and depths that you couldn’t from shore.
 Unless you live on or near the coast you’ll most likely only be able to fish in freshwater.
 Freshwater is vital to many organisms and is a requirement of life.
 While water covers 70% of our planet less than 3% of that water is freshwater.

 Freshwater Fishing Tips, Tricks and Tactics